|Full Name||Lyle Larson|

 |Education||BBA, Texas A&M University, 1981|

 Lyle Larson is a lifelong resident of the San Antonio area.
 Born and raised in northern Bexar County, he grew up helping his parents and four brothers and sisters on their family farm.
-A product of the North East Independent School District, Larson graduated from MacArthur High School.
+A product of the North East Independent School District, Rep. Larson graduated from MacArthur High School in 1977.
 He earned a Bachelor of Business Administration from Texas A&M University in 1981.
-For the last 24 years, Larson has owned and operated a small business.
+Directly after graduation, Rep. Larson worked first for Nalco Chemical Company and subsequently for Johnson & Johnson, distributing surgical equipment.
+For the last 28 years, Rep. Larson has owned and operated a small business in San Antonio.

-A proven fiscal conservative, Larson has a long history of protecting taxpayers in Bexar County.
-While serving on the Commissioners Court, Larson led the effort to lower the tax rate 7 times during his 12 years in office, saving taxpayers over $150 million.
+A proven fiscal conservative, Rep. Larson has a long history of working to protect taxpayers in Bexar County.
+While serving on the Commissioners Court, Rep. Larson led the effort to lower the tax rate 7 times during his 12 years in office, saving taxpayers over $150 million.
 In 2005, he led the Court to freeze property taxes for seniors and the disabled.
-The lone Republican on the Court, Larson voted against and refused to accept pay raises, saving taxpayers more than $300,000.
+The lone Republican on the Court, Rep. Larson voted against and refused to accept pay raises, saving taxpayers more than $300,000.

-Larson previously served as Chairman of the San Antonio Military Transformation Task Force, the San Antonio - Bexar County Metropolitan Planning Organization, the Alamo Area Council of Governments, and the Greater San Antonio Crime Commission.
+Rep. Larson previously served as Chairman of the San Antonio Military Transformation Task Force, the San Antonio - Bexar County Metropolitan Planning Organization, the Alamo Area Council of Governments, and the Greater San Antonio Crime Commission.
+Larson was named Outstanding Young San Antonian by the San Antonio Jaycees in 1996.